trolleway/OSMTram/README.md

 * dump_prepare.py - Takes a url or pbf file, poly file, filter string, and filtering it to basemap.pbf and pt_data.pbf.
 Use osmfilter.
 * historical_dump.py - Download and prepare historical dump for dump_prepare.
 May will be run outside container, due to huge size of dumps.
 Use osmupdate and osmfilter.
 * basemap_process.py - Generate image of basemap for bbox.
 Importing basemap.pbf to postgis, create QGIS Server WMS, make png from WMS.
-* pt_data_process.py - Generate image of public transport map for
+* pt_data_process.py - Generate image of public transport map

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.